dimitymiller/openset_detection/README.md

 - [ ] RetinaNet Evaluations (ETA: 1 week)
 - [ ] RetinaNet GMM-Det Training (ETA: 1-2 weeks)

+## Acknowledgement
+The code in this repository builds upon and heavily relies on the [open-mmlab/mmdetection](https://github.com/open-mmlab/mmdetection) github repository.

 ## Installation

 This code was developed with Python 3.7 on Ubuntu 20.04.
 It requires a GPU.